nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.Rmd

 Aside from the ongoing COVID-19 pandemic, I've lost track of how many times I had a programming issue, fired off a quick Tweet with the right hashtag, and gotten better help than StackOverflow has ever offered in a matter of minutes.

-An algorithmic rage machine, however incidentally helpful it may be, is still a rage machine...
+Whatever value we once found on the platform, it's important to remember a lesson many of us learned the hard way: An algorithmic rage machine, however incidentally helpful it may be, is still a rage machine.

 ## Whither Science Mastodon?

-While several science-oriented mastodon instances (e.g. mstdn.science, fediscience, ecoevo.social,... ) have been created before and Since the so-called "Twitter Migration" to Mastodon and the broader Fediverse, it is clear that the networks many of us in the sciences had spent years building have largely not be reconstituted
+While several science-oriented mastodon instances (e.g. mstdn.science, fediscience, ecoevo.social,... ) have been created before and since the so-called "Twitter Migration" to Mastodon and the broader Fediverse, it is clear that the networks many of us in the sciences had spent years building have largely not be reconstituted

 ### On recentralization, or, don't feed the data parasites